Jobber vs Housecall Pro Support: Which Software Actually Answers the Phone When You’re Stuck?

 Primary Support MethodPhone call with humanChat with bot, then human

-Self-Service ResourcesBasic help articlesComprehensive docs + AI assistant
+Self-Service ResourcesBasic help articlesComprehensive docs and AI assistant

 Support Quality Across TiersIdentical at all pricing levelsPremium support only on MAX tier